crajcan/the_rust_programming_language/notes.md

 - Extending a type without breaking existing code.
 - To allow customization in special cases most users won't need (like in the case of `Add`)

 An example of the first use case would be if you had the `Add` trait, and it only supported added two values of the same type.
-If you wanted to then support added two different types, you can avoid breaking existing code by using the default type paramter.
-This way you don't have to then update every other `impl` block for `Add`
+If you wanted to _then_ support added two different types, you can avoid breaking existing code by using the default type parameter.
+This way you don't have to then update every other `impl` block for `Add` to specify the generic type paramter for `rhs`.

-### Operator Overloading
+#### Operator Overloading

 We've seen here that we can overload operations and traits listed in `std::ops` by implementing the traits associated with the operator.
 We can overload `+` by implementing `Add`.

-### Calling methods with the same name
+#### Calling Multiple Methods From One Type With The Same Name

 Nothing prevents you from implementing two traits for a type that use the same method name, or implementing a method directly on a trait that has the same name as some trait method.